pivotal-bank/scripts/README.md

 **PLEASE NOTE**
 * Before running these scripts, open ```setVars.sh``` and edit the line for BASE_DIR, point this at the location where you have Spring Boot Trader cloned.
-* Edit the line GITHUB_URI to point it to your github containing configuration (or accept the default)
+* Optionally edit the line GITHUB_URI to point it to your github containing configuration (or accept the default)

 ## Scripts to deploy everything
 If you want ultimate simplicity just run: